izzymsft/SecurityCertificates/SSL_Certificates/certbot-lets-encrypt.md

 sudo apt-get install certbot python-certbot-nginx nginx-full
 ```

-Let's make sure that we are able to get to the document root of the Nginx webserver
+Let's make sure that we are able to get to the document root of the Nginx webserver on the Ubuntu machine.
+If it is not reachable, we need to open up port 80 and 443 at the firewalls or Network Security Groups associated with the machine for this to be possible.